San Marino in the Eurovision Song Contest 2022: Voting

 Voting during the three shows involved each country awarding two sets of points from 1–8, 10 and 12: one from their expert jury and the other from televoting.
 Each nation's jury consisted of five music industry professionals who are citizens of the country they represent.
 The jury judged each entry based on vocal capacity, the stage performance, the song's composition and originality and the overall impression by the act.
 No member of a national jury was permitted to be connected in any way to any of the competing acts in such a way that they cannot vote impartially and independently.
 Labiuse served as the Sammarinese spokesperson, announcing the votes awarded by the Sammarinese jury during the final.
-Below is a breakdown of points awarded to San Marino and awarded by San Marino in both the first semi-final and the final of the contest, and the breakdown of the jury voting and televoting conducted during the two shows.
+Below is a breakdown of points awarded to San Marino and awarded by San Marino in both the second semi-final and the final of the contest, and the breakdown of the jury voting and televoting conducted during the two shows.